-In addition, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
+Furthermore, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
 In this case, you may have to once again turn off the setting while inside the app.
-In some cases, you may find a “Global” option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.
+Sometimes, you may find a Global option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.